Ivan Hlukh

-Ivan Vasylovych Hlukh (born August 11, 1950) is a Ukrainian politician, Deputy of Ukraine of the 2nd Convocation of Verkhovna Rada (1994–1998).
+Ivan Vasylovych Hlukh (Ukrainian: Іван Васильович Глух; born August 11, 1950) is a Ukrainian politician, Deputy of Ukraine of the 2nd Convocation of Verkhovna Rada (1994–1998).

 Biography

 Ivan Hlukh was born on August 11, 1950, in Skorodne, Drohobych Oblast, Ukrainian SSR.

 In 1969, he graduated from the Nikopol Agricultural College and worked as an engineer at the Dnipropetrovsk Regional Department of Land Reclamation and Water Management.

 From 1973, he served as the chief engineer and later became the head of the municipal enterprise complex in Domanivka, Mykolaiv Oblast.

 In 1980, he graduated from the Kherson Agricultural Institute.

 From 1986, he served as the chairman of the board of the collective farm (in 1993 transformed into a collective agricultural enterprise) Kolos in Domanivskyi District.

 In 1993, he completed his education at the Odesa I.I.
 Mechnikov State University.
 He became a member of Peasant Party of Ukraine.

 From September 1997 to March 1999, he worked as an assistant to the Prime Minister of Ukraine.

 From March 1999 to March 2000, he served as the deputy chairman of the Committee on Horticulture, Viticulture, and Winemaking.
 Later, he became the 1st Deputy Chairman of the State Concern for Horticulture, Viticulture, and Winemaking of Ukraine.